Xiaomi Redmi 4 to Go on Sale in India Today

 Destiny 2 Not Releasing On Steam Is the Best Thing for PC Gamers

-Xiaomi Redmi 4 (Review) will go on sale in India at 12pm IST on Tuesday via Amazon India and Mi.com.
-To recall, the smartphone was launched in India earlier this month, starting Rs.
-6,999.
-It will be available in two colour variants in the country - Matte Black and Elegant Gold.
+The newly launched Xiaomi Redmi 4 (Review) will go on sale in the country on Tuesday at 12pm IST.
+It will be available via Amazon India and Mi.com.
+To recall, the smartphone was launched at a starting price of Rs.
+6,999, with two other higher priced and specced variants.

-Though this is the second sale of the Xiaomi Redmi 4 in India, Amazon India is still listing Xiaomi Redmi 4 launch offers.
-These include discounts on Mi Cases (down to Rs.
+Amazon India is offering some launch offers on the Redmi 4, including discounts on Mi Cases (down to Rs.
 349 from Rs.
-499), up to Rs.
-5,000 off on GoIbibo flight and hotel bookings, and Rs.
+499), 12-month Hungama Music and 3-month Hungama Play subscriptions, and Rs.
 200 credit on the Kindle app.
 The company has also detailed a 45GB free data offer from Vodafone.
 Redmi 4 buyers will need to purchase a 1GB or higher 4G data pack or plan, and will get 9GB of free data for up to five recharges or monthly rentals.
 On Mi.com on the other hand, the company is offering 10 percent SuperCash on all Mi Products with MobiKwik, and 5 percent cashback on EMI with SBI Credit Card.

-The Xiaomi Redmi 4 Indian variant is powered by the Snapdragon 435 SoC, making it closer to the Redmi 4X that was launched in Xiaomi's home market in February.
+The Redmi 4 launched in India is powered by the Snapdragon 435 SoC, making it closer to the Redmi 4X that was launched in Xiaomi's home market in February.
 The dual-SIM (Micro+Nano) Xiaomi Redmi 4 runs MIUI 8 based on Android 6.0.1 Marshmallow.
 It sports an all-metal body and a fingerprint sensor on the rear panel.
 It bears a 5-inch HD (720x1280 pixels) 2.5D curved glass display.

 The Redmi 4 camera on the back sports a 13-megapixel sensor with f/2.0 aperture, PDAF, and LED flash.
 On the front, it bears a 5-megapixel front camera with f/2.2 aperture.The Xiaomi Redmi 4's inbuilt storage is expandable via microSD card (up to 128GB).